-In the expositions of control theories and other techniques that have a substantial overlap with the whiffs of danger theory, there is an issue of explicitness that the practices being advocated involve risk-taking.
-In many of these expositions there is an enticement to risk-taking by referring to the positive risk-based emotions that these elicit, namely hope, faith, trust, excitement, exhilaration, curiosity, getting enough challenge from interesting and difficult activities and avoiding boredom, and so forth.
-The section on evolving stages of knowledge ahead with its Table 4, explains how these emotions arise in the preoutcome stage during which the person's risk is unresolved and so the person may contemplate and feel the tension of whether the nice or the nasty outcome will eventuate.
+In the expositions of control theories and other techniques that have a substantial overlap with the whiffs of danger theory, their risk-taking nature is left implicit.
+In many of these expositions there is an enticement to risktaking by referring to the positive risk-based emotions that these elicit, namely hope, faith, trust, excitement, exhilaration, curiosity, getting enough challenge from interesting and difficult activities and avoiding boredom, and so forth.
+The above section of this paper on evolving stages of knowledge ahead with its Table 4, explains how these emotions arise in the pre-outcome stage during which the person's risk is unresolved and so the person may contemplate and feel the tension of whether the nice or the nasty outcome will eventuate.